VictoriaMetrics/VictoriaMetrics/docs/Cluster-VictoriaMetrics.md

   -clusternative.tlsKeyFile string
      Path to server-side TLS key file to use when accepting connections at -clusternativeListenAddr if -clusternative.tls flag is set.
 See https://docs.victoriametrics.com/Cluster-VictoriaMetrics.html#mtls-protection
   -clusternativeListenAddr string
      TCP address to listen for requests from other vmselect nodes in multi-level cluster setup.
 See https://docs.victoriametrics.com/Cluster-VictoriaMetrics.html#multi-level-cluster-setup .
-Usually :8401 must be set.
-Doesn't work if empty
+Usually :8401 should be set to match default vmstorage port for vmselect.
+Disabled if empty
   -dedup.minScrapeInterval duration
      Leave only the last sample in every time series per each discrete interval equal to -dedup.minScrapeInterval > 0.
 See https://docs.victoriametrics.com/#deduplication for details
   -denyQueryTracing